Dopamine fasting: Definitions

-The practice of dopamine fasting is not clearly defined in what it entails, on what technologies, with what frequency it should be done, or how it is supposed to work.
+While the practice of dopamine fasting is not clearly defined as it varies widely between individuals regarding factors such as what should be abstained and how frequently or long an individual should abstain from the action, in general, it focuses on reducing anything that is unhealthy and addictive.
 Some proponents limit the process to avoiding online technology; others extend it to abstaining from all work, exercise, physical contact and unnecessary conversation.